afrey09/storefront/README.md

 ### Collaborators

-Ryan Gallaway - based off of looking through his demo code, comparing to the lab and trying to construct it based on the lab instructions.
+Ryan Gallaway - based off of looking through his demo and code review code, comparing to the lab and trying to construct it based on the lab instructions.